Ecwid/ecwid-api-docs/README.md

 ## June 9, 2017

-- Added query-based URLs support for Ecwid storefronts to improve SEO.
+- Added query-based clean URLs support for Ecwid storefronts to improve SEO.
 This is a solution for the store owners who wanted to enable the SEO-friendly URLs, but can't access the server rewrite rules to change them.
-[Learn more](https://developers.ecwid.com/api-documentation/seo#query-based-urls)
+[Learn more](https://developers.ecwid.com/api-documentation/seo#seo-friendly-urls)

 ## June 5, 2017